AlexandrErohin/home-assistant-flightradar24/README.md

  - flightradar24_area_took_off: Fired when a flight takes off in your area.
  - flightradar24_tracked_landed: Fired when a tracked flight lands.
  - flightradar24_tracked_took_off: Fired when a tracked flight takes off.
+ - flightradar24_tracked_arrived_gate: Fired when a tracked flight removed from the tracked list.

 ### Sensors
  - Current in area - Current flights in your area